albertgoncalves/hello_nix/hs/README.md

 As opposed to the [Python](https://github.com/albertgoncalves/hello_nix/tree/master/py) example, booting up this `nix-shell` involves a `shell.nix` file instead of trying to get everything across in a one-liner.

 ---
-We will need a `shell.nix` file, just so:
+We will need a `shell.nix` file; from what I can tell, there are **many** ways to write one of those.

+Here's one way:

 ```nix
 { nixpkgs ? import <nixpkgs> {}, compiler ? "default" }: